6 Entrepreneurs Tell Us Their Biggest Mistakes

 I know that when I started my first business, it was all me.
 I did everything in the business so I didn’t feel the need to document things.

-Then I moved into an office, hired staff and was on the move for huge growth.
-Problem was – even though we started in the right direction, the train derailed pretty fast.
+Then I moved into an office, hired staff, and was on the move for huge growth.
+Problem was, even though we started in the right direction, the train derailed pretty fast.
 My employees were running me, not the other way around.
 I thought that by giving them the freedom to take control they would help us grow.
-Instead, I ended up running like crazy, working insane hours fixing a ton of mistakes and ended up hating my company.
+Instead, I ended up running like crazy, working insane hours fixing a ton of mistakes, and hating my company.

-Now, giving employees some freedom is great.
+Giving employees freedom is great.
 Let them be creative, but document everything first.
-Give them a baseline of what’s expected and how things should be done.
-Then, let them use their creativity to improve on what you’ve already systematized.
+Give them a baseline for what’s expected and how things should be done.
+Then let them use their creativity to improve on what you’ve already systematized.

 That way everyone is on the same page.
 You know what to expect and they know what’s expected of them.